 Maria Montessori was the founder of the philosophy behind Montessori, and she opened the very first Montessori school in 1907.
 Maria Montessori was an Italian educator, physician, and feminist who grew up with a thirst for knowledge.

 When she began working with children, Maria found great success in creating a learning environment that was well-organized and allowed children to choose activities based on their specific interests.
-Despite young ages, she allowed her students to practice real-life skills such as washing hands, setting the table, and filling up a glass of water.
+Despite young ages (0 months to 4 or 5 years), she allowed her students to practice real-life skills such as washing hands, setting the table, and filling up a glass of water.
 There are now thousands of Montessori schools based on these founding principles.
 You can easily incorporate Montessori principles at home through the use of Montessori toys.

 Montessori toys are designed to help young children understand the world around them, use their imagination, problem solve, bring joy, and encourage independence.
 In addition, Montessori toys are items that the child can hold, manipulate, and explore.

-Montessori toys are wonderful for children as young as infants and babies because they align with their developmental needs and work on skills such as hand-eye coordination, fine motor skills, and gross motor skills.
+Montessori toys are wonderful for children as young as infants and babies because they align with their developmental needs and work on practical life skills such as hand-eye coordination, fine motor skills, and gross motor skills.

 A vital part of incorporating Montessori toys into the home is the way that they are presented.
 The idea is that less is more.
-You don’t want clutter in your child’s play environment.
+You don’t want clutter in your child’s play gym.
 A large clutter of toys can quickly become confusing and overwhelming to them.
 The best way to present Montessori toys is to have only a few at a time, depending on your child’s age.
 Storing the toys on an open shelf is a common way to present them.
 This also makes it easy for your child to get the toy they want and put it back in the correct space.

 The list below will share several beautiful and engaging Montessori toy options categorized by the child’s age.